 International travel will follow domestic

-Once domestic travel hits full swing, international travel will start up again.
-It may take a little while but international travel will bounce back.
+As the virus (and its variants) become more manageable, international travel will bounce back.
 The shift will come as COVID cases decline and vaccines are distributed globally.
 When the virus becomes more manageable country by country, safety protocols will be put in place and borders will reopen to international tourism.
-We’ve already seen this happening in travel hot spots like Costa Rica and Aruba.
+We’ve already seen this happening in travel hot spots like Costa Rica and Aruba, along with many countries in Europe.
 But if travel insurance is a good idea for domestic travel, it’s vital for international travel.

 How useful was this post?